claytonsamples/ai-eng-mf-cert/05-create-nlu-solution.md

 |{API-VERSION}	|The version of the API you're calling|

 ### Define intents, utterances, and entities
-- utterances phrases a user might enter
+- utterances phrases a user might enter or say and must be interpreted by application (e.g. switch the fan on)
 - intent is task or action user wants to perform (meaning of utterance)
-examples: GetTime (intent) ; What time is it? (utterance)
+examples: GetTime (intent) ; What time is it? (utterance) or TurnOn in fan example
-- entities add context to intents
+- entities add context to intents (fan is the entity from utternace example

 process:
 - consider domain and intents model needs